This old-fashioned Rhubarb Crisp is the perfect spring dessert! Sweet-tart rhubarb, a buttery oat topping, and it’s so easy to make. Serve it warm!

 - Bake until edges are bubbling and the crumb topping is browned, about 30-40 minutes.

 Please note that the nutritional information listed on this page is an estimation based on the products I used.
-Ingredients and nutritional information can vary greatly between brands.
+Ingredients and nutritional information can vary significantly between brands.
 Always be sure to read labels.
+Please verify that a recipe fits your needs before using it.
+Nutrition info may contain errors, so please verify it independently.
+Likewise, recipes may contain errors, so please use your common sense when following them.

 I have made this recipe for years it is a family favorite.
 I have a strawberry – rhubarb crumb pie which could be close to your grandmother’s.